tommasogangemi/app-trips/CONSIDERATIONS.md

 ## Considerations on the project

+The project can be found deployed on vercel at [this link](https://app-trips.vercel.app/).

 This is a list of considerations that went through my mind when building the project and a series of suggestions for features/improvements that I would have liked to add if I had more time.

+### Branding

+I kinda dropped the ball on this, but the branding I applied is more "BizAway centered" that what is suggested in the assignment.
+All components and code are branded as `ba` for BizAway.
+It would likely have been more appropriate to brand them as `at` for `App-trips`.

 ### Http interactions